2019 was great. Lot’s of interesting stuff happened. Let’s dig in. But first, I say to you 2019... good day.

 I have probably already saved a good 50 hours this year not updating and testing dependency updates and will probably save myself hundreds of hours, maybe the low thousands of hours next year.

 And yes, I wrote a post about it.
-Check out my post Update Dependencies with Dependabot, Cypress and Netlify.

 Page Load Time Improvements for Shotgun